HughP/endangered-languages/Personas.md

 * Find pre-existing modules which can be applied to new use cases

 ##Community Devlopers doing Language Development
-* This may include langauge development organizations, or individuals who are "community members" looking to deploy their own solutionss.
+* This may include language development organizations, or individuals who are "community members" looking to deploy their own solutions.

 ##Linguists
 * These people are looking to process data.